Lost Teachings from the Father of Voice Science

 About the author

-DANIEL JAMES SHIGO is a vocal pedagogue, singer, scholar, and author based in New York City on the Upper West Side of Manhattan near Lincoln Center.
+DANIEL SHIGO is a voice teacher, singer, scholar, and author based in New York City on the Upper West Side of Manhattan near Lincoln Center.

 Hermann Klein's New York City Studio